ariakerstein/ariakerstein.github.io/_posts/2020-05-01-factory-floor.md

 For example, a machining room would value precision and process.
 A paint assembly line room would value efficiency of motion to reduce latency and optimize throughput.
 Then there are the immersion baths that sat on large areas of palates arranged in circular patterns.
 Large muscular black men dominate this area.
 They lift large racks of metal and dunk them, assisted by some crane-like machines, into baths filled with colored solutions.
 There it seems raw strength was most important.
 One day I walked through this area with my father and nearly pass out smelling the solvents.
 Spending a day with such toxic stuff cannot be good for the body.

-I look down at the palettes as I walk.
-I look down and notice solvent drips sinking into the unfinished wood and think about how my grandfather saw what others missed.
+I look down at the palettes as I walk and notice solvent drips sinking into the unfinished wood.
+I think about how my grandfather saw what others missed in order to build this place.

 My favorite story is the time he went to a competitor's foreclosure.
 This is a tough business and few companies survive.
 They were liquidating the machines and equipment.
 He passed over all the heavy stuff, wanting only the wooden throwaway palettes.
 They were not selling them but if he wanted to haul them off well go right ahead.
 One less thing to clear out they figured.
 Knowing more about their business then they did, apparently, he distilled out the gold drippings.
 He made a mini fortune from that insight.
 Magic.